 Until the beginning of this year, any order attracting less than CHF 5 francs of VAT was allowed across the border tax free.
 This meant CHF 64.931 of most goods, including postage costs, and CHF 2002 of books and a few other products.

-Now everything sold by a foreign business with global revenue over CHF 100,000 attracts Swiss VAT regardless of its value.
+Now every package sent by a foreign business with global revenue over CHF 100,000 attracts Swiss VAT regardless of its value.
 This affects purchases made from large online retailers like Amazon.

 These processing charges are CHF 11.50 or CHF 16.00, depending on the parcel’s origin, plus 3% of the goods’ value.
 For example importing CHF 70 of clothing from the UK would attract a total charge of CHF 23.49.
 Close to three quarters of this is the processing fee.

-To avoid these fees the foreign retailer, in addition to being registered for Swiss VAT, must have a customs duty collection agreement with Swiss Post – only Amazon has one so far – or another shipping company.
+To avoid these fees the foreign retailer, in addition to being registered for Swiss VAT, must have a customs duty collection agreement with Swiss Post or another shipping company.
+Only Amazon has one so far.
 If it doesn’t then the customer will need to pay the customs duty and processing fee separately on top of the VAT already paid.

 In addition, it’s worth noting a new risk.
 If a retailer or their shipping company does not properly show on the package that Swiss VAT and customs duty have already been collected, the customer could be charged twice and incur the processing fees.

-So make sure any foreign retailer with global revenue above CHF 100,000 is registered for Swiss VAT, has a customs collection agreement with Swiss Post (Amazon is the only retailer with one so far) or another shipping company and labels their packages correctly.
+So make sure that any foreign retailer with global revenue above CHF 100,000 is registered for Swiss VAT, has a customs collection agreement with Swiss Post or another shipping company (Amazon is the only retailer with one so far) and labels their packages correctly.
 Also check fine print to see if there are any processing charges.

-For orders from small mom and pop shops with global revenue under CHF 100,000, for example small purchases from small retailers on Ebay, it still pays to keep orders under CHF 64.93 if possible (CHF 200 of books).
+For orders from small mom and pop shops with global revenue under CHF 100,000, for example small retailers on Ebay, it still pays to keep orders under CHF 64.93 (CHF 200 of books).

 1 5 / 7.7%